casper-network/docs-archive/dapp-dev-guide/workflow/delegate.rst

 3. A node RPC endpoint to send the delegation deploys.
 4. The public key of a validator on the same network
 5. The delegation contract to execute on the network
-6. The undelegation contract to later undelegate if needed.

 The first three requirements are covered in the `Direct Native Token Transfer section <https://docs.casperlabs.io/en/latest/dapp-dev-guide/workflow/transfer-workflow.html#requirements>`_.